Architecture Degree

 Canada's Architecture PhDs are renowned for their commitment to fostering innovation, pushing the boundaries of architectural knowledge, and preparing scholars to lead in the evolving design world.
 PhD candidates engage in groundbreaking research projects while pursuing their doctoral studies through coursework, seminars, and comprehensive exams.

-Scholarships in Architecture
+Scholarships

 For international students with aspirations to study architecture in Canada, there are various scholarships and financial aid opportunities to make their academic journey more affordable.
 Following are some of the scholarships available:

-Jobs and Careers after Architecture
+Jobs and Careers

 A degree in architecture enables students to take up various career opportunities in Canada, spanning different sectors.
 Following are some common career paths and job opportunities for individuals with an architecture degree:

 Salaries of architects in Canada can vary depending on the experience, specialization, location, and type of employer.
-On average, entry-level architecture graduates earn around CAD 94,278 annually, while experienced professionals earn up to CAD 156,494 per year.
+On average, entry-level architecture graduates earn around CAD 94,278 annually, while experienced professionals earn up to CAD 156,494 annually.
 It is also important to note that architects working in larger Canadian cities with higher living costs, such as Toronto, Vancouver, or Montreal, may command higher salaries.
 Specializations such as sustainable design or healthcare architecture can also impact the earning potential of architects.

-1. University of British Columbia
+1. University of Toronto

-2. University of Toronto
+2. University of British Columbia

 3. McGill University